MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 > public HRESULT [NavigateToString](#navigatetostring)(LPCWSTR htmlContent)

-The htmlContent parameter may not be larger than 2 MB in total size.
-The origin of the new page will be about:blank.
+The `htmlContent` parameter may not be larger than 2 MB in total size.
+The origin of the new page is `about:blank`.

 ```cpp
             static const PCWSTR htmlContent =